Must have software for Windows

 Kaspersky Antivirus

 The first thing to do after reinstalling an OS (or before you connect to the Internet) is to install a good Antivirus and a AntiSpyware application.
+I currently have a 2 year subscription of Kaspersky and its one of the best AV applications that I have used so far.

 There are a lot of quality free Antivirus software out there, but this has been one area where I am not willing to take risk by opting for a free alternative.
 I’ve had bad experience using some of the free alternatives and even some of the paid ones such as Norton gave me a lot of trouble.